Ruth Metzler: Political career

 Educated at the University of Fribourg, Metzler served as the cantonal executive in charge of finance in Appenzell Innerrhoden from 1996 to 1999.

 She was elected to the Swiss Federal Council on 11 March 1999, as a member of the Christian Democratic People's Party.
-Metzler took office at the Federal Department of Justice and Police the following 1 May, succeeding Arnold Koller; she won 14 referendums during her time in office.
+Metzler took office at the Federal Department of Justice and Police the following 1 May, succeeding Arnold Koller.
 On 1 January 2003, she assumed the vice presidency of the Swiss Confederation.

 On 10 December 2003, she became the third Federal Councillor not to be reelected in the history of the Swiss Federal State.
 In the 2003 Federal Assembly election, her party lost many voters and the Swiss People's Party (SVP/UDC) became the largest party of Switzerland.
 The Swiss People's Party then requested another seat in the Federal Council.
-In the elections for the Federal Council on 10 December, the Federal Assembly did not reelect Metzler and elected Christoph Blocher instead, by 121 votes to 116 on the third round of voting.
+In the elections for the Federal Council on 10 December, the Federal Assembly did not reelect Metzler, and elected Christoph Blocher instead, by 121 votes to 116 on the third round of voting.
 She challenged her CVP colleague Joseph Deiss for his seat, but lost by 138 to 96.
 Metzler kept her seat until the end of the year and Christoph Blocher succeeded her on 1 January 2004.